Incident intelligence

 Incident intelligence questions.

 The key distinction: GenticFlow is not trying to become another alert wall.
-It turns endpoint signals into investigated incidents.
+It turns device signals into support-ready incidents with scope, evidence, likely cause, and a response path.

 Incidents preserve the evidence chain: signal, aggregation rule, investigation steps, affected endpoints, approvals, actions, and verification.